axieinfinity/ronin-documentation/docs/validators/setup/cli.md

 ---
 description: Install the Ronin CLI and compile a node binary from source.
-title: Run a node using the Ronin CLI
+title: Build your node using the Ronin CLI
 tags:
   - cli
 ---